INDIVIDUAL COMPETITIVE ANALYSIS IN B2B AND INDUSTRY

 These or similar questions are systematically researched as part of an individual competitive analysis and compiled into a meaningful competitive report.

-In over 300 market and competitive analyses, we have learned which success factors are important when analyzing competitors, which challenges require special attention, and how to collect competitive data efficiently and reliably.
-Our team's approach meets the requirements of compliance guidelines and meets the demands of ethically correct working practices.
+Through over 300 market and competitive analyses, we have learned which success factors are crucial for competitor analysis, which challenges require particular attention, and how competitive data can be collected efficiently and reliably.
+Our team's approach meets the requirements of compliance guidelines and adheres to ethical business practices.
 The key aspects and steps at a glance:

-Our clients are medium-sized and large manufacturers, suppliers, and service providers who want to increase their competitiveness or capitalize on opportunities in emerging markets.
-We also routinely support startups, investors, and trade fair companies with our competitive analyses.
+Our clients are medium-sized and larger manufacturers, suppliers, and service providers who want to increase their competitiveness or capitalize on opportunities in future markets.
+We also routinely support startups, investors, and trade fair organizers with our competitive analyses.

 Click on the project examples to learn more about some recent competitive analyses:

-E-axles are a key component of electric cars of the future.
-A growing number of companies are developing concepts in the field of electric axles, and market observers and major players like Bosch and Continental anticipate a billion-dollar market.
-For our client, a component supplier in the automotive market, we conducted a comprehensive competitive analysis of the current technology providers and competitors in the electric axle market.
+E-axles are a key component of the electric cars of the future.
+A growing number of companies are developing concepts in the field of electric axles, and market observers and major players like Bosch and Continental anticipate a multi-billion-dollar market.
+For our client, a component supplier in the automotive market, we conducted a comprehensive competitive analysis of the current technology providers/competitors in the electric axle market.

-Machine data acquisition (MDA) systems provide information on machine downtime, productivity, unit production, and other key factors in automated production facilities.
-Our client has developed an innovative, cross-manufacturer solution for cost-effective machine data acquisition and required an overview of the competing systems currently in use for market launch.
-In a comprehensive competitive analysis, we examined the current supplier and competitive situation through a systematic expert survey of more than 50 production managers in the supplier industry.
+Machine data acquisition (MDA) systems provide information on machine downtime, productivity, production volumes, and other key factors in automated production facilities.
+Our client developed an innovative, vendor-independent solution for cost-effective machine data acquisition and needed an overview of currently deployed competitor systems for market launch.
+In a comprehensive competitive analysis, we systematically surveyed more than 50 production managers in the supplier sector to examine the current supplier and competitive landscape.

-For a newly developed, innovative industrial robot for automated assembly in the electronics and automotive sectors, we analyzed the competitive situation in the European market.
-This competitive analysis provided our client with a clear picture of the solutions currently available on the market, along with their strengths and weaknesses, enabling them to position their innovation in a targeted manner within the competitive environment.
+For a newly developed, innovative industrial robot for automated assembly in the electronics and automotive sectors, we analyzed the competitive landscape in the European market.
+This competitive analysis provided our client with a clear picture of the solutions currently available on the market, along with their strengths and weaknesses, thus enabling them to strategically position their innovation within the competitive environment.

-The international market for tool grinding machines is highly competitive.
-A medium-sized manufacturer of tool grinding machines also experienced this painfully when it was forced to file for insolvency amid market turmoil.
-For two investment companies interested in acquiring and continuing the medium-sized company, we conducted a detailed competitive analysis to examine the global competitive structure and the acquisition candidate's positioning within the competitive environment.
+The market for tool grinding machines is highly competitive internationally.
+A medium-sized manufacturer of tool grinding machines experienced this firsthand, ultimately filing for insolvency due to market turmoil.
+For two investment companies interested in acquiring and continuing the business, we conducted a comprehensive competitive analysis examining the global competitive landscape and the target company's positioning within the competitive environment.

-Interviews with users provided a precise and reliable picture of the company's market position.
-Based on our analysis, the investors decided to purchase and continue the company.
+Interviews with users allowed us to develop a precise and reliable picture of the market position of the company being sold.
+Based on our analysis, the investors decided to purchase and continue operating the company.

-Home Energy Management Systems (HEMS) are gaining increasing importance due to changing legal requirements for self-consumption of PV power, the increasing use of electric heat pumps, a growing number of EV charging stations in private households, and a general trend toward smart homes.
-With growing sales figures, numerous market participants are interested in the technology, which is increasing the intensity of competition.
+Home Energy Management Systems (HEMS) are gaining increasing importance due to changing legal requirements for the self-consumption of PV electricity, the growing use of electric heat pumps, a higher number of EV charging stations in private households, and a general trend towards smart homes.
+With rising sales figures, numerous market participants are showing interest in the technology, thereby increasing competition.

-For a technology provider in the propulsion technology sector, we conducted a customized competitive analysis to examine the supplier situation in the wave and tidal power sector.
-Based on this customized competitive analysis, our client was able to make fact-based strategic decisions for market development.
+For a technology provider in the drive technology sector, we conducted a customized competitive analysis of the market for wave and tidal power plants.
+Based on this individual competitive analysis, our client was able to make fact-based strategic decisions for market entry.

 Excursus: Porter's Five Forces, an important method for analyzing the competitive intensity and attractiveness of a market

-The Five Forces model, developed by Michael E. Porter, helps companies better understand the competitive factors or forces in their industry and derive strategic decisions from them.
-It represents a very effective method for analyzing the competitive intensity and attractiveness of a market.
+The Five Forces model developed by Michael E. Porter helps companies better understand the competitive factors or forces in their industry and derive strategic decisions from this understanding.
+It represents a very good method for analyzing the competitive intensity and attractiveness of a market.

 Here are the five forces in detail: